debdeepB/Bitcoin/README.md

 ### Transact Bitcoins

 Peers can perform transactions after digitally signing them and send bitcoins to each other.
 Everything gets recorded in the transaction ledger (PendingTransactions)which gets mined when a peer mines a new block.

-## Bonus Features

-### Distributed functionality

-Each peer has it's own copy of blockchain.
-Each peer can mine and transact bitcoins.
-Whenever a peer mines a block, it adds it to it's blockchain and broadcasts it to the rest of the peers.
-All the other peers validates the incoming block and if it is valid then they add it to their respective blockchains.
-Peers can mine and transact bitcoins simulataneously.
-The blockchain increases dynamically and remains valid through out it's lifecycle.

 ## Installation